ggerganov/llama.cpp/examples/server/README.md

 server.exe -m models\7B\ggml-model.bin -c 2048
 ```

-That will start a server that by default listens on `127.0.0.1:8080`.
+The above command will start a server that by default listens on `127.0.0.1:8080`.
 You can consume the endpoints with Postman or NodeJS with axios library.

 ## Testing with CURL